 Empirical setting and case selection

 Partnerships between shipping companies and Danish suppliers have been highlighted by previous research.
-Maritime suppliers from the region Northern Denmark contribute significantly in terms of maritime service and equipment supply for Danish shipping companies [77]–[79].
-In this line of ecological modernization of the Danish fleet, the maritime suppliers in Northern Denmark have initiated collaborative development projects of maritime environmental technology though involving different types of actors and with different levels of structuration [12], [35].
+Maritime suppliers from the region of Northern Denmark contribute significantly in terms of maritime service and equipment supply for Danish shipping companies [77]–[79].
+In this line of ecological modernization of the Danish fleet, the maritime suppliers in Northern Denmark have initiated collaborative development projects of maritime environmental technology involving different types of actors and with different levels of structuration [12], [35].
 These networks of maritime suppliers can provide a rich insight into the eco-innovation processes and its drivers.
 Hence, we considered the empirical setting adequate to study value-creation in these networks.
 To select the case study, we set the following criteria:

 The network shall involve actors of the region’s maritime sector.